squarezero/squarezero.github.io/README.md

 ## Bugs and Issues

+Please credit the thumbnail artists if you do use others' work.
 Have a bug or an issue with this template?
 [Open a new issue](https://github.com/BlackrockDigital/startbootstrap-clean-blog-jekyll/issues) here on GitHub!

 ## About